Steveiwonder/WSM/README.md

 - Heartbeat, this is a general heartbeat that the client must send at a set interval.
 This could be used to determine if the server has gone down
 - Disk Space, check for a minimum amount of required free space before alerting
 - Docker Containers, checks for a "running" state of a docker container
-- Running Processes, checks for at least once instance of the given process name
+- Running Processes, checks for at least one instance of the given process name
-- TCP Port Connectivity, checks if a port can be connected to using TCP
+- TCP Port Connectivity, checks if a port is open using a TcpClient

 ### How does it work?
 WSM is split into two components the server and the client.